top of page

 Pancha

-Rosali – Sweet and soft-spoken, a reliable friend, and obsessed with dieting.
-She doesn't always treat herself the best, but learns to value herself beyond appearances.
+Rosali – She doesn't always treat herself the best, but learns to value herself beyond appearances.

 • Kind